MSP-LTER/uRbano/README.md

 `uRbano` pulls building footprints from several sources depending on the region of interest

-`uRbano` uses the `rosm` package to access the OpenStreetMaps Overpass API to import road features for calculating road density metrics
+`uRbano` uses the `osmdata` package to access the OpenStreetMaps Overpass API to import road features for calculating road density metrics